 Orlando is surrounded by picturesque spaces that offer rejuvenation and recluse from an otherwise busy city of Orlando.
 The Split Oak Forest Mitigation Park is a nature’s haven that surrounds two lakes—Lakes Hart and Mary Jane—and also a county park, Moss Park.
 The park has been interestingly named after its giant, 200-year old oak tree that was split about 50 years ago and continues to grow even till today.
 Full of wild trails to walk down on and varied terrain, this attraction makes up for one of the important attractions of Orlando.

-Split Oak Forest Information
+Split Oak Forest Travel Tips

 - There are two viewing platforms/overlooks along the hiking trail - one on the South Trail and one on the Lake Loop overlooking Bonnet Pond.

-Split Oak Forest Ticket Prices
+Entrance Ticket Details For Split Oak Forest

 - Entry is free.

-How To reach Split Oak Forest by Public Transport
+How to Reach Split Oak Forest

 - Rent a car from city centre.

 Love this?
-Explore the entire list of things to do in Orlando before you plan your trip.
+Explore the entire list of places to visit in Orlando before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Orlando and book an accommodation of your choice.

-2.23% of people who visit Orlando include Split Oak Forest in their plan
+1.36% of people who visit Orlando include Split Oak Forest in their plan

-29.58% of people start their Split Oak Forest visit around 10 AM - 11 AM
+50% of people start their Split Oak Forest visit around 3 PM - 4 PM

 People usually take around 3 Hrs to see Split Oak Forest